 Pumpkin Spice Bread Twist

-Customize this recipe by changing the filling.
-Your favorite spice, like cinnamon will work in place of pumpkin pie spice.
+Customize this easy Bread Twist Wreath recipe by changing the filling.
+Your favorite spices, like cinnamon, will work in place of pumpkin pie spice.
 For a savory version of this bread twist, see notes at the end.

 - 1/4 cup butter, melted and cooled